corentindautreme/lys/README.md

 \---------<br>
  📺 https://svtplay.se.

-There is also a weekly tweet every Sunday afternoon that contains a summary of the week ahead:
+There is also a weekly post every Sunday afternoon that contains a summary of the week ahead:

 > 🗓️ COMING UP NEXT WEEK (* = final):<br><br>
  \- Tuesday 16: 🇪🇪<br>